 Rye (Secale cereale) is a good source of enterolactone, fiber and manganese.
-Rye also incorporates some ferulic acid, which appears to have chemopreventive properties with respect to breast cancer.
+Rye also incorporates some ferulic acid, which has chemopreventive properties with respect to breast cancer.
 High whole rye intake has been found to have cardioprotective effects and has been linked to lower risk of colon cancer, although not all studies are in agreement.

 Breast cancer-related effects of eating rye